The Top Ten Things Employees Want From Their Leader

 - Career advancement and success

-In summary, if you want your people to be better, you have to be better as a leader.
+In conclusion, if you want your people to be better, you must become a better leader.